TonyAkinbile/salesanalyticsdb/README.md

 ## Introduction

-This is a hands-on project I created to simulate backend reporting using MySQL.
+This is a hands on project I created to simulate backend reporting using MySQL.
 It’s designed for learning and showcasing SQL skills.

-A MySQL-based backend sales database designed to simulate real-world business reporting.
+A MySQL based backend sales database designed to simulate real world business reporting.
 It includes entity relationships, schemas, and analytical queries for training and portfolio projects.

 ---